-Durable Medical Equipment, often referred to as DME, is equipment designed to assist with the basic needs for those whom are injured, ill, disabled or have certain medical conditions.
-DME is designed to provide therapeutic benefits for patients based on their individual healthcare needs.
+Durable Medical Equipment (DME) is equipment designed to assist with the basic needs of patients who are injured, ill, disabled or have certain medical conditions.

-DME coverage predominately falls under your Medicare Part B. In some cases Medicare Part A will cover DME.
-However, this is only while in enrolled in a home health program or a hospital setting.
-There is certain criteria that Medicare requires in order for patients to obtain any DME:
+DME coverage predominately falls under Part B. In some cases, Part A will pay for the equipment during an inpatient stay.
+There are certain criteria that Medicare requires in order for patients to obtain any Durable Medical Equipment.

 - Hospital beds

 - Personal Care aids including commodes, Hoyer lifts, dressing aids or bath chairs